Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 LLM Thinks again
 ```
 This loop + decision is hard in plain LangChain but natural in LangGraph.

-> This graph like structure is what we called `workflow`
+This graph like structure is what we called `workflow`
+> An LLM workflow is the step-by-step pipeline that defines how data moves through an AI system, including when the LLM is called, how its output is processed, and what happens next.
 ### How memory works in LangGraph
 LangGraph treats “memory” as explicit, persistent state plus optional long‑term JSON memories and checkpoints.